smartcontractkit/wei_watchers-docs/source/index.html.md

 }
 ```

-Event subscriptions are created support all the parameters of [Ethereum log filters](https://github.com/ethereum/wiki/wiki/JSON-RPC#eth_newfilter) and additionally can set a subscription expiration.
+Event subscriptions are support all the parameters of [Ethereum log filters](https://github.com/ethereum/wiki/wiki/JSON-RPC#eth_newfilter) and additionally can set a subscription expiration.
 All parameters are optional, but something other than the `endAt` parameter must be specified.

 Upon the successful creation of an event subscription the UUID of the subscription is returned, otherwise a list of errors is returned.